webodf/WebODF/programs/editor/HOWTO-wodotexteditor.md

     <!-- ... -->
     </body>

-An instance of the editor is created in JavaScript by calling "Wodo.createTextEditor()":
+An instance of the editor is created in JavaScript by calling `Wodo.createTextEditor()`:

     <script type="text/javascript">
     // ...